 Yes, eRedbook data is held securely in the EU in line with strict NHS security rules.
 NHS login follows the UK government’s data storage standards (PDF) to keep your information secure.

 Further information can be found in the Parent’s guide to eRedbook or you can also speak to your Health Visitor or Family Nurse.

 We work with children and their families as well as other partners such as maternity services, GPs, schools and social workers.

 Together we deliver the Healthy Child Programme (HCP) along side others, to improve the health and well being of all children and young people from 0-19 years, their families and the wider population.

 We also have specialist health visitors who work with our families and support other services such as our Child Development Service and Family Nurse Partnership (FNP) services.

 Please find further information on this page regarding our Health Visiting and Family Nurse Partnership Service.
 For more information on our School Health service please follow this link

-We are also launching our Children’s Health Service 0-19 Parent Forums to give you the opportunity to share your views on our Health Visiting, School Health and Family Nurse Partnership Teams.
-Please see more information here
+We are also launching our Children’s Health Service 0-19 Parent Forums.
+The parent forum has been developed to give you the opportunity to share your views and gain advice on our Health Visiting, School Health, Family Nurse Partnership and HeadStart Teams.
+Please see more information here.